hygull/try-pathlib/README.md

 ```

-### Example 2 - Listing out all python files present in any of the directories availble under current directory
+#### &raquo; Listing out all python files present in any of the directories availble under current directory

 ```python
 >>> list(root.glob("**/*.py"))